dirko/dirko.github.io/_posts/2015-05-25-Eigenlandscapes.md

 title: Eigenlandscape art
 ---

-What happens when we run singular value decomposition (SVD) on images?
+What happens when we run [singular value decomposition (SVD)](http://en.wikipedia.org/wiki/Singular_value_decomposition) on images?
 In this post I'll show how to do SVD on images with python and some of the interesting visual effects that result.
 ![Eigenlandscape](/images/2015-05-25-Eigenlandscapes/output_25.jpg "Eigenlandscape")

 ## Eigenfaces
 [Eigenfaces](http://en.wikipedia.org/wiki/Eigenface)
-are visualisations of the eigenvectors of the matrix that you get when you stack vectors representing faces together.
+are visualisations of the eigenvectors of the covariance matrix that you get when you stack vectors representing faces together.
 They come up in the field of automatic image and face recognition.

 ![Eigenfaces from scolarpedia](http://www.scholarpedia.org/w/images/thumb/6/65/Eigenfaces.jpg/250px-Eigenfaces.jpg "http://www.scholarpedia.org/article/Eigenfaces")